 Derivative financial instruments consist of interest rate hedging instruments.
-Inter quotes and are tested for reasonableness by discounting future cash flows using a the cash flows will take place.
+Interest rate hedging instruments are valued based on broker quotes and are tested for reasonableness by discounting future cash flows using an observable market interest rate curve at the dates when the cash flows will take place.